Sikandarpur, Jagatpur, Raebareli

 Sikandarpur is a village in Jagatpur block of Rae Bareli district, Uttar Pradesh, India.
 As of 2011, it has a population of 494 people, in 86 households.
 It has no schools and no healthcare facilities.

 The 1961 census recorded Sikandarpur as comprising one hamlet, with a population of 135 people (67 male and 68 female), in 32 households.
 The area of the village was given as 153 acres.

 The 1981 census recorded Sikandarpur as having a population of 211 people, in 41 households, and having an area of 61.11 ha.
 The main staple foods were listed as wheat and rice.

-Rai Sikander, a gautam rajput who came form province of Oudh during the imperial rule of Mohmmad Ibrahim, defeated bhars, subduing them, founded this village and named it Sikandarpur.
+Rai Sikander, a gautam rajput who came from the province of Oudh during the imperial rule of Mohmmad Ibrahim, defeated bhars, subduing them, founded this village and named it Sikandarpur.